Legal deposit: Colombia

+Costa Rica

+The National Library of Costa Rica is obliged by law ("Printing Law and Copyright [Author Rights Law] and Related Rights Law") to hold three copies of every publication in the country.

 Croatia

 In Croatia, legal deposit was established in 1816.
 Today, it is regulated by the Libraries Act, which stipulates nine copies should be supplied by the publishers.
 Of these, two are received by the National and University Library in Zagreb, while university and scientific libraries in Osijek, Rijeka, Pula, Zadar, Split, Dubrovnik and Mostar receive one copy each.

 Denmark

 In Denmark, legal deposit has been required since 1697, and is handled by the Royal Danish Library (for most written works) and by the State and University Library (for newspapers, audio, and video); two copies must be supplied.
 This also includes works in digital format, and the publisher may be required to supply the necessary passwords.

 Faroe Islands

 Legal deposit of four copies of every publication is required to the National Library of the Faroe Islands under a law passed on July 16, 1952.

 Finland

 In Finland, The Royal Academy of Turku was given right to receive a copy of all works published in Sweden in 1707.
 After Finland had been ceded by Sweden to Russia, this privilege was confirmed in 1809.
 In 1820, all Russian print presses began to send legal deposit copies to Finland.

 Gaining its independence in 1917, Finland retained the principles of legal deposit.
 Helsinki University Library (the university had been transferred from Turku in 1827) remained the main deposit library.
 Additional copies began to be deposited in other libraries in Turku, Jyväskylä, and Vyborg (later Oulu).
 In 1984, the obligation to deposit was expanded to audiovisual materials; responsibility to preserve films was given to the National Audiovisual Institute.

 A new act on depositing and preservation of cultural materials was given in 2007.
 The new act covers two new important types of cultural materials.
 The National Audiovisual Archive collects and preserves broadcast materials, whereas the National Library of Finland (Helsinki University Library renamed) takes care of capturing and preserving Web content.